-We’ve been thinking about what a meaningful Easter looks like for our family, and last year we came up with this plan for being intentional about creating meaningful Easter memories with our children.
-Below is the post that I shared last year; I hope that it blesses you and that you are able to integrate some of these ideas in your home!
+We’ve been thinking about what a meaningful Easter looks like for our family, and when the kids were younger we came up with this plan for being intentional about creating meaningful Easter memories with them.
+Below is the post that I wrote a few years ago; I hope that it blesses you and that you are able to integrate some of these ideas in your home!
 He is Risen… Hallelujah!

 This Sunday is Palm Sunday, and we intend to make this Easter week more meaningful than ever for our family.